influxdata/kapacitor/README.md

 My interpretation of the above script.

 1. The `window` function is essentially a ring buffer and waits till it has 10 data points to emit a value.
+  It seems more useful if the buffer were by time instead of number of data points but that is harder to work with so for now keeping it simple with a ring buffer.
 2. Once the buffer is full it passes the full buffer to the `avg` function.
 It continues to emit a full buffer every time it gets a new data point.
 3. The `avg` function computes the avg of the buffer.
 4. The `alert` function receives a scalar which is the average cpu_idle of the last 10 data points.